We knew how it would end-up from the very first – Someone blabbing to a tabloid hack. Those who spaff the spoilers are the very worst !

 Dear reader, pondering my book – Feel free, take your time.
 Take the long and thoughtful look And do not worry – they all rhyme.

 I know it doesn’t feel like it, Especially on the news, But the world is getting safer all the same.
-Wars are killing fewer, Though it’s hard to spot the clues In the endless rounds of jingo, spin and blame.
-But there, buried in statistics, Proof is waiting to be found That murder, rape and violence are down.
+Wars are killing fewer, Though it’s hard to spot the clues In the endless rounds of jingo, spin, and blame.
+But there, buried in statistics, Proof is waiting to be found That murder, rape, and vi’lence are all down.
 We’ve never had a world so good As this world here, right now – Better than our hope could dare allow.

 It never was forgone, It’s taken so much hard work to achieve – Work we never knew that we could do, Was going on.
 So ev’ry time we heave, It seems we get a little calmer, And we get a little kinder, Though we need the odd reminder to believe.